graphile-contrib/pg-omit-archived/README.md

 ## Usage

-Add a boolean column `is_archived` to your table to indicate whether the record should be skipped over by default or not:
+Add a column to your table to indicate whether the record should be skipped over by default or not, and then append this plugin to your PostGraphile options.
+CLI usage is more restrictive than library usage, so if you want more powerful integration we recommend you use PostGraphile in library (middleware) mode.

+### Usage - CLI

+If you're using the CLI then you must use a boolean `is_archived` column:

 ```sql
 alter table my_table add column is_archived boolean not null default false;
 ```

-Then append this plugin to your PostGraphile options.
+Then append this plugin with `--append-plugins`:

-### Usage - CLI

-When using this via the CLI, the database column must be named `is_archived`.

 ```
 postgraphile --append-plugins @graphile-contrib/pg-omit-archived -c postgres:///my_db